chiragramani/CppND-Capstone-Snake-Game/README.md

 1. There are boosters marked by 🚀 which will speed up the snake's speed.
 2. Beware of obstacles.
 3. Number of obstacles and boosters can be configured from the config.txt file.
 4. I had a great time building it!
-Hope ou have a great time playing it 👍🏼
+Hope you have a great time playing it 👍🏼

 <img src="my_game.png"/>